NASA TV Broadcasts Expedition 64 Crew Departing Station

-Category: Space Hits: 4The three-member Expedition 64 crew from JAXA (Japan Aerospace Exploration Agency).
+Category: Space Hits: 5The three-member Expedition 64 crew from JAXA (Japan Aerospace Exploration Agency).
 From left are, Kate Rubins of NASA,Sergey Ryzhikov of Roscosmos and Sergey Kud-Sverchkov of Roscosmos.

 NASA is providing live coverage on NASA TV and its website of the undocking and departure from the International Space Station of the Soyuz spacecraft that will return NASA astronaut Kate Rubins and cosmonauts Sergey Ryzhikov and Sergey Kud-Sverchkov of the Russian space agency Roscosmos to Earth.